skylerto/skylerto.github.io/_posts/2016-04-01-what-i-learned-from-capstone.markdown

 ## What I Expected

-Absolute massacure, I thought the judges would chew up and spit out our project.
+Absolute massacre, I thought the judges would chew up and spit out our project.
 I was expecting implications such as "this will never work", "why bother making this?", and the worst of all "you have wasted your time".
 I know sounds harsh, but when you make something, it truly is hard to ship your work.
 You are literally being